Bloomberg-Beta/Manual/3 - Criteria for investing.md

 ##### Deal terms
 + None.
 (Good deal terms are never a reason to invest in and of themselves.)

-# Important indicators (which can bias us for or against investing)
+# Important indicators
+*Can bias us for or against investing*
 ##### Founder(s) and team
 + Combination of human / inhuman, presence of cognitive distortions of founders
 + Spends only when necessary, miserly with capital until the returns are clear